reproducing-research-projects/BugsInPy/report/meat.md

 \label{tab:reproduction-buggy}
 \begin{tabular}{lll}
 \toprule
-python\_version & count & percentage \\
+Python & Bugs \\
 \midrule
-3.6.9 & 31 & 6.19\% \\
+3.6.9 & 31  & 6\%   \\
-3.7.0 & 58 & 11.58\% \\
+3.7.0 & 58  & 12\%  \\
-3.7.3 & 50 & 9.98\% \\
+3.7.3 & 50  & 10\%  \\
-3.7.4 & 33 & 6.59\% \\
+3.7.4 & 33  & 7\%   \\
-3.7.7 & 9 & 1.80\% \\
+3.7.7 & 9   & 2\%   \\
-3.8.1 & 33 & 6.59\% \\
+3.8.1 & 33  & 7\%   \\
-3.8.3 & 287 & 57.28\% \\
+3.8.3 & 287 & 57\%  \\
 Total & 501 & 100\% \\
 \bottomrule
 \end{tabular}
 \end{table}

-The table provides a summary of Python versions and their corresponding counts in the bug dataset mentioned in the "bugsinpy" paper.
-The dataset contains bug information for various Python repositories, with each bug having a corresponding "bug.info" file specifying the Python version.
+\Cref{tab:reproduction-buggy} provides a summary of Python versions and their corresponding counts in the BugsInPy dataset.

-The table includes the Python version, the count of bugs associated with each version, and the percentage of bugs represented by each version out of the total count.
 The percentages give us insights into the distribution of bugs across different Python versions in the dataset.

-Analyzing the table, we observe that the majority of bugs (57.28%) are reported in Python version 3.8.3, followed by version 3.7.0 (11.58%).
-Versions 3.7.3, 3.6.9, and 3.8.1 account for approximately 9.98%, 6.19%, and 6.59% of the bugs, respectively.
-Additionally, versions 3.7.4 and 3.7.7 contribute to 6.59% and 1.80% of the bugs, respectively.

-These percentages provide valuable insights into the distribution of bugs among different Python versions in the dataset.
-By referring to the "bugsinpy" paper and the associated bug.info files, further analysis can be performed to understand any patterns or trends related to specific Python versions and their corresponding bug occurrences.

-By using the same Python version specified in the bug, developers can accurately replicate the conditions under which the bug manifested.
-This consistency in the Python environment helps in understanding the root cause of the bug and facilitates the debugging process.
-It allows developers to examine the code, libraries, and dependencies associated with that particular Python version, increasing the likelihood of identifying and resolving the issue effectively.

-Reproducibility plays a significant role in software development, particularly in bug fixing and testing.
-Having access to the exact Python version used during the bug occurrence enhances the accuracy and reliability of the testing process.
-Developers can execute the same code with the same environment, ensuring that any fixes or improvements applied can be tested and validated consistently.
+The dataset certainly shows its age; Python 3.6 and 3.7 reached their official end-of-life and are not supported by CPython developers \cite{cpython_developers_status_nodate}.

 # Discussion